 So what happens in frozen shoulder?
-Well, it is the result of inflammation, scarring, thickening, and shrinkage of the capsule that surrounds the shoulder joint to where it tightens down on the shoulder and locks it up ? thus the medical term adhesive capsulitis.
+Well, it is the result of inflammation, scarring, thickening, and shrinkage of the capsule that surrounds the shoulder joint to where it tightens down on the joint and locks it up, thus the medical term adhesive capsulitis.
 This condition can be difficult to treat, but we do see fantastic results with rehab exercises (especially those that strengthen the muscles around the shoulder blade) and manual therapy like deep tissue massage and stretching.
 Low level laser therapy (LLLT) can also be helpful for this condition.

 The final take-home points are that if you get adhesive capsulitis in one arm, then you are even more likely to get it in the other arm.
 It is possibly because the good arm is overused, or it possibly because what caused the first shoulder problem still exists in the other (e.g. weak muscles, poor range of motion, poor sleeping habits, diabetes).
 Finally, for this condition, the sooner you get treatment, the shorter your recovery is by as much as 18 months!

 For more information on treating conditions like these, check out our instagram here!